AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-baseline-v2.md

 ## Key enhancements introduced in the new baseline

-The new baseline introduces significant improvements that make baseline management faster, safer, and easier to scale without changing how you work.
+The new baseline introduces significant improvements that make baseline management faster and easier to scale without changing how you work.
 Consider moving to the new baseline for:

 - **Improved performance and scalability:** The baseline data model and rendering behavior have been optimized to scale efficiently with large baselines, using incremental loading and a streamlined data structure to improve responsiveness.
 - **Stronger UI and backend consistency:**  baseline updates are reflected in the UI only after successful backend validation, ensuring that the displayed baseline state always represents persisted and validated data.